sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/web-performance-testing-in-practice/index.md

 TODO

 #### Running on bare metal
-In theory running on bare metal servers should be the best.
-However it doesn't automaticlly fixes your problem.
-You still need to tune your OS to get stable metrics, and hopefully we can get help in the future to include those tunings.
+Running on bare metal servers helps you to avoid the noisy neighbour effect.
+However it doesn't automatically fixes your problem.
+You still need to configure/tune your OS to get stable metrics.
+We hope to include some examples to help you when we get our hands on a bare metal server :)

 ### Number of runs
 You want to have stable metrics so you can find regressions.
 One way to get more stable metrics is to make many runs and take the median (or fastest) run.

 The number of runs you need depends on the servers you use, the browser (and browser configuration) and the URL that you test.
 That means you need to test yourself to find what works for you.
 For example at Wikimedia we get really stable metrics for our mobile site with just do one run using WebPageReplay as a replay proxy.
-But for the English desktop Wikipedia we need 5/7/11 runs for some URLs to get more stable metrics (becasue we run more JavaScript that executes differently).
+But for the English desktop Wikipedia we need 5/7/11 runs for some URLs to get more stable metrics (because we run more JavaScript that executes differently).
 And for other languages on Wikipedia we need less runs.

 You should start out by doing 5 runs.
 How big is the difference between your runs?
 Is it seconds?
 Well then you need to increase the number of runs.
-You will probably have some flakiness in your tests, but that is ok, as long as you can see regressions.
+You will probably have some flakiness in your tests, but that is OK, as long as you can see regressions.
 The best way to find what works for you is to test over a period of time.
 Check your metric, check your min and max and the deviation over time.

 *But vendor X of tool Y says that 3 runs is enough?*